 For Hawaiʻi's Growing Communities

-Whether you’re expanding housing off-grid or connecting to an at-capacity sewer, Mata provides scalable, above-ground solids separation that keeps projects moving and protects island waters.
+Whether you’re expanding housing off-grid or connecting to an at-capacity sewer, Mata provides scalable, above-ground solids separation that keeps projects moving and simplifies the waste stream.

 Mata Solid Waste Interceptor